Frequently-asked Questions

 How big is the jetty?

-The total length is 55 metres, ranging from 2m to 3m wide.
+The total length is 55 metres, ranging from 2-3m wide.
 The jetty sits on five steel piles extending about 20m into the harbour floor.

 How deep is the water around the end of the jetty?

-It ranges from around 5 to 7 metres depending on tide.
+It ranges from around 5-7 metres, depending on tide.

 Cruise Ship FAQs

-Port Otago operates a cruise terminal at Port Chalmers during the Cruise Ship season to accommodate passengers’ needs.
-The majority of Cruise Ships berth at Port Chalmers but smaller Cruise Ships can berth in Dunedin.
+During the cruise season, Port Otago operates two cruise terminals - Port Chalmers and Dunedin - to accommodate passengers’ needs.
+The majority of cruise ships berth at Port Chalmers, with smaller expedition ships berthing in Dunedin.

-How far is Dunedin Airport from the Cruise Ship Terminal?
+How far is Dunedin airport from Port Chalmers?

 The Dunedin International Airport is 40km from Port Chalmers.
 It takes approximately 45 minutes by car, taxi or shuttle.

-Bus stops are situated on the main street of Port Chalmers, 100 metres from the berths.
+There are public transport buses, situated on the main street of Port Chalmers.
 Please refer to the bus time schedules on the Otago regional Council (ORC) website.

 Where can I find information about arriving and departing cruise vessels?